 Certified Nursing Assistant (CNA)

 The Certified Nursing Assistant Program at MiraCosta College has been in place since 1987.
-Since then, hundreds of students have successfully completed the program, qualifying them for certificates from the California Department of Health Services.
+Since then, hundreds of students have successfully completed the program, qualifying them for certificates from the California Department of Public Health.

 Graduates of the program have found entry-level employment in acute care and long-term care facilities, in home care, and in clinics.
 Many graduates continue their education and increase their career potential by enrolling in Licensed Vocational Nursing and Registered Nursing programs.

 Participants must enroll in Nursing 160 as students of MiraCosta College in order to be admitted into the program.
 There is a limit of 20 students per class; admittance is on a first-enrolled, first-admitted basis.
 Class prerequisite is completion of English 50 or ESL 50 or qualify through the English Assessment or approved equivalent AND submission of a current American Heart Association Health Care Provider CPR card.
-BEFORE you are eligible to enroll into NURS160, you must clear the English requirement AND bring your American Heart Association Health Care Provider CPR Card to the Admissions & Records Office, OC3300.
+BEFORE you are eligible to enroll into NURS160, you must clear the English requirement AND bring your American Heart Association BLS Provider Card (formerly known as the Health Care Provider CPR Card) to the Admissions & Records Office, OC3300.

 CNA State Exam Pass Rates